Prescriptions

 Ordering repeat prescriptions

-There are a few ways to order your medication:
+There are a few ways to order your medication and change your nominated pharmacy:

 • By posting your request to the practice.